-- Filling and validating the certificates of compliance according to the procedures defined by the Compliance department. - On risks (market, credit, operational, liquidity, model): - Compliance with the rules provided for behavior in the face of risks, - Compliance with limits, ratios, envelopes and other indicators used to monitor the risks, - Signature without delay of the risk mandates, - Compliance with the frameworks defining the authorizations to treat for market operations, the rules for credit authorizations, the conditions of validation and use of the models, - Implementation without delay of the action/ remediation plans decided in case of serious incidents/breaches.
+- Filling and validating the certificates of compliance according to the procedures defined by the Compliance department, - Compliance with the electronic and voice communication policy and all applicable rules of the Charter for IT, Digital, and Technological Resources. - On risks (market, credit, operational, liquidity, model): - Compliance with the rules provided for behavior in the face of risks, - Compliance with limits, ratios, envelopes and other indicators used to monitor the risks, - Signature without delay of the risk mandates, - Compliance with the frameworks defining the authorizations to treat for market operations, the rules for credit authorizations, the conditions of validation and use of the models. - Implementation without delay of the action/ remediation plans decided in case of serious incidents/breaches.